scrapy/scrapy/docs/topics/request-queues.rst

 Disk queue
 ----------

-Disk queues allow :ref:`crawls to be paused and resumed <topics-jobs>` and more requests than fit in memory can be scheduled.
+With disk queues it is possible to :ref:`pause and resume crawls <topics-jobs>` and schedule more requests than fit in memory.
 The default for :setting:`SCHEDULER_DISK_QUEUE` is ``'scrapy.squeues.PickleLifoDiskQueue'``.

 Disk queues serialize requests, e.g. using :meth:`pickle.serialize`.
 If